Drone Laws in Wisconsin

 Drone operation in the State of Wisconsin is broadly governed by The Federal USA agency responsible for drone safety, the FAA.
 Click here for details on FAA USA Drone Laws.

-In addition, the Wisconsin State legislature has enacted several supplemental rules specific to Wisconsin drone operations.
+In addition, the Wisconsin State Legislature has enacted several supplemental rules specific to Wisconsin drone operations.
 The highlights are enumerated below.

 Are drones allowed in Wisconsin?